youlandinc/loanpass-sdk-java/README.md

 **Fallback option - Weak typed builder**

 You should only use this fallback option when your *WellKnownFieldId* or *WellKnownEnumId* is out of date.
-With this option, there is absolutely no checking by the SDK on the correctness of the IDs and their values.
+With this option, there is absolutely no checking by the builder on the correctness of the IDs and their values.

 ```java
 FieldValueMapping.IBuilder fieldBuilder = new FieldValueMappingBuilder();